 GIS resources

 Various GIS resources have been accessed and utilized in planning the VYCC’s trail system.
-These include Arial photos, USGS contour maps, Richmond Town Parcel boundries, Chittenden Country Conserved Land data, wetlands data, wildlife habitat data, and directly gathered GPS data from the VYCC property.
+These include Aerial photos, USGS contour maps, Richmond Town Parcel boundaries, Chittenden Country Conserved Land data, wetlands data, wildlife habitat data, and directly gathered GPS data from the VYCC property.

 Wildlife assessments

-Sue Morse of the organization Keeping Track spent time on the VYCC property identifying and documenting significant wildlife habitat with VYCC Staff Members This information will be used to guide the layout of trails and their relative proximity to various wildlife features.
+Sue Morse of the organization Keeping Track spent time on the VYCC property identifying and documenting significant wildlife habitat with VYCC Staff Members.
+This information will be used to guide the layout of trails and their relative proximity to various wildlife features.

 Existing utility easements